GnarGnarHead/EscapeTheTerminal/README.md

   - `glitch` – toggle glitch mode for scrambled descriptions.
 The longer it stays active the stronger the corruption becomes and occasional glitch messages may appear.
+  - `history` – display the commands you've entered this session

    **Core files/items**
   - `access.key` – unlocks the hidden directory when used on the door